-Not that these pumpkins are only for children.
+Not that these pumpkins are only a Halloween craft for children.
 If you’re a beginning Mod Podger or just want something a little fun and festive (maybe you’ve having a Halloween party?), this pumpkin decorating is going to be perfect for you.

 Before we get into decorating these little pumpkins, let’s answer a few frequently asked questions about this project.
 If you already know what you want to do, just scroll to the bottom for the how-to.